Skip to content

 5 Keyboard layout Keyboard layout; de is set as default

-6 Change idoitadm user password Change the password of the User idoitadm
+6 Change idoitadm user password Change the password of user idoitadm

-0 Launch shell Open the shell for further action
+0 Launch shell Open shell for further actions

-A Logout Log out the user idoitadm off the system
+A Logout Log user idoitadm out of the system

-The appliance is equipped with various scripts and cronjobs.
+The appliance includes various scripts and cron jobs.

 Script Purpose